eclipse-platform/ui-best-practices/README.md

 much easier to view the diffs in git.
 How you do this depends on your particular text editor.

-As a sanity check, please copy the `scripts/githooks/pre-commit` file over to your `.git/hooks` folder.
+As a sanity check, please install the Git hooks contained in this repository by running `bin/git/install-hooks`.
 The script will run automatically before you make a commit and warn you if you have lines longer than 80 characters.

 Sometimes, it is *not* possible to break at 80 columns, e.g., because you have a URL that cannot be split across lines.
 In that case, you can use `git commit